-Priority Axis Specific Objective Indicative project theme Indicative start of implementation 1.
-PA 1 - Smart investments in research, innovation and competitive entrepreneurship SO 1.1 - Developing and enhancing research and innovation capacities and the uptake of advanced technologies Smart, innovative and sustainable agriculture 1Q 2023 2.
-PA 1 - Smart investments in research, innovation and competitive entrepreneurship SO 1.3 - Enhancing sustainable growth and competitiveness of SMEs and job creation in SMEs, including by productive investments Small project fund SMEs facility 2Q 2023 3.
-PA 2 - Green investments in environmental protection and efficient risk management SO 2.4 - Promoting climate change adaptation and disaster risk prevention, resilience, taking into account eco-system based approaches Improving the response of cross-border emergency services in case of disasters and establishing a disaster prevention and management system 1Q 2023 4.
-PA 3 - Accessible and resilient health services SO 4.5 - Ensuring equal access to health care and fostering resilience of health systems, including primary care, and promoting the transition from institutional to family- based and community based care Cross-border access to health care services 1Q 2023 5.
-PA4 - Sustainable and inclusive tourism and culture SO 4.6 - Enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation Cross-border cultural routes 1Q 2023
+- 1. Smart, innovative and sustainable agriculture within PA 1 Smart investments in research, innovation and competitive entrepreneurship, SO 1.1 Developing and enhancing research and innovation capacities and the uptake of advanced technologies.
+Indicative start of implementation is the 3rd quarter of 2023. - 2.
+Small project fund: SMEs facility within PA 1 Smart investments in research, innovation and competitive entrepreneurship, SO 1.3 Enhancing sustainable growth and competitiveness of SMEs and job creation in SMEs, including by productive investments.
+Indicative start of implementation is the 2nd quarter of 2023. - 3.
+Improving the response of cross-border emergency services in case of disasters and establishing a disaster prevention and management system within PA 2 Green investments in environmental protection and efficient risk management, SO 2.4 Promoting climate change adaptation and disaster risk prevention, resilience, taking into account eco-system-based approaches.
+Indicative start of implementation is the 3rd quarter of 2023. - 4.
+Cross-border access to health care services within PA 3 Accessible and resilient health services, SO 4.5 Ensuring equal access to health care and fostering resilience of health systems, including primary care, and promoting the transition from institutional to family-based and community-based care.
+Indicative start of implementation is the 3rd quarter of 2023. - 5.
+Cross-border cultural routes within PA 4 Sustainable and inclusive tourism and culture, SO 4.6 Enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation.
+Indicative start of implementation is the 3rd quarter of 2023.